 - Calculate your carbon emissions with the Carbon Calculator.
-This way you are more aware about the amount of CO2 you produce and hopefully this motivates you to apply some of the following steps.
+This way you are more aware of the amount of CO2 you produce and hopefully, this motivates you to apply some of the following steps.

 - Find a Goal 13 charity you want to support.
 Any donation, big or small, can make a difference!
 (See the “Get Involved” section on https://www.globalgoals.org/ for inspiration)

 - Recycle paper, glass, plastic, metal and old electronics, in order to avoid exhausting our finite natural resources and raw materials.